QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

         tag: test-133
 ```
 :::tip note
-* You can specify only one of the parameters
+* You can specify only one of the parameters.
 * If "tag" is provided, Torque will track the repo for newer tags.
 In other words, if a newer tag is found, then an "update" will be detected.
 * If "branch" without commit is provided, Torque will track the head of the branch.
 In other words, when new commits arrive, an "update" will be detected.
 * If "commit" or "branch"+"commit" are provided, Torque __will not__ track changes.